containers/podman/rootless.md

   * We are working to get support for NSSWITCH on the /etc/subuid and /etc/subgid files.
 * No cgroup V1 Support
   * cgroup V1 does not safely support cgroup delegation.
-  * However, cgroup V2 provides cgroup delegation and is available on Fedora starting with version 29 and other Linux distributions.
+  * As of Fedora 31 defaults to cgroup V2, which has full support of rootless cgroup management.
+Note this requires the --cgroup-manager within rootless containers to use systemd, which new containers will get by default.
-* Some systemd's unit configuration options do not work in the rootless container
+* Some system unit configuration options do not work in the rootless container
   * systemd fails to apply several options and failures are silently ignored (e.g. CPUShares, MemoryLimit).
+Should work on cgroup V2.
   * Use of certain options will cause service startup failures (e.g. PrivateNetwork).
-* Can not share container images with CRI-O or other users
+* Can not share container images with CRI-O or other rootfull users
 * Difficult to use additional stores for sharing content
 * Does not work on NFS or parallel filesystem homedirs (e.g. [GPFS](https://www.ibm.com/support/knowledgecenter/en/SSFKCN/gpfs_welcome.html))
   * NFS and parallel filesystems enforce file creation on different UIDs on the server side and does not understand User Namespace.